 - Finally, the function will show the following result.

-Read More: How to Increase Character Limit in Excel Cell (2 Easy Methods)
+Read More: How to Change Decimal Places in Excel

 Method 3: Using Number Formatting Group for Limiting Decimal Places